Mexico: Baja California's Cape Region

 ACCOMMODATIONS: Our hotels offer standard amenities.

-TRANSPORTATION: Transportation during the tour is by van.
+TRANSPORTATION: Transportation during the tour is by 12-passenger vans driven by the leader.

 SMOKING: Smoking and vaping is prohibited in the vehicles or when the group is gathered for meals, checklists, etc. If you are sharing a room with a non-smoker, please do not smoke in the room.
 If you smoke in the field, do so well away and downwind from the group.
 If any lodge, accommodation, or location where the group is staying or is gathered has a more restrictive smoking policy than the WINGS policy, the more restrictive policy will prevail.